 - The applicant must demonstrate a commitment to either water supply or environmental engineering.

 - Previous recipients of this scholarship are eligible to apply in any succeeding competition for these awards provided the other requirements of eligibility are satisfied.

-- c.
-Selection is based on appraisal of applicant’s essay, justification to receive the award, education plans, academic performance, potential for development, demonstrated leadership qualities and financial need.
+- Selection is based on appraisal of applicant’s essay, education plans, academic performance, potential for development, demonstrated leadership qualities, and financial need.

-- b.
-The recipient/s will be notified of selection in May by the Executive Director of the Society.
+- The recipient/s will be notified of selection in the spring by the Executive Director of the Society.

 Application Deadline: Complete applications must be received by February 10.

 All application requirements must be fulfilled.
 Incomplete applications will not be considered.